elbiazo/dotconfig/README.md

 # Dot Config

 Contains .config for Windows for now.
-Hopefully Linux in the future

 It will configure following

+- Update pwsh config
 - Neovim with kickstarter.nvim
 - wezterm
+- Add Env Path

 ## Requirements